dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week3_GlobalSecurity/Readings/README.md

 While these approaches prevent legitimate businesses and research, it does not prevent malicious actors nor nation states.
 Responsible research is necessary for the legitimate actors to build protections into their systems and create security guarentees.
 When legislatures propose suing the vendors for allowing the defect in the first place, this is a slippery slope, because building error free applicaitons is near impossible.
 Even relatively obvious issues are often only visible after the fact.
 Another challenge with legal processes is that they move substantually slower than technical innovation, and are unlikely to keep pace with a rapidly evolving landscape.

-## China’s Three Warfares Strategy Mitigates Fallout From Cyber Espionage Activities (2016)
+## China's Three Warfares Strategy Mitigates Fallout From Cyber Espionage Activities (2016)

 In _Journal of Strategic Security, Vol 9, Iss 2, Pp 47-71 (2016)_; [Emilio, I](ChinaWarfare.pdf) states that China has three fronts to its cyberwarfares strategy: `media, legal, and psychological`-- and uses these to influence the international community and delay effective mitigations.
 So far they have been fairly successful, delivering on time according to defense timelines and minimizing any real sactions.